offalynne/Input/docs/latest/Device-Quirks.md

 - Keyboard input is supported (with the same caveats as on the [Windows platform](#Windows)).

-!> Keyboard is not supported by GameMaker (and Input) on the PS4, PS5, Xbox One, Xbox Series X/S, iOS or tvOS platforms.
+!> Keyboard is not supported for gameplay by GameMaker (and Input) on the PS4, PS5, Xbox One/X/S native, iOS or tvOS platforms.

 ## Pointing Devices (Mouse and Touch)